 The Drug Store

 A specialised CBD store which previously stood as an exhibition space for Damien Hirst, The Drug Store opened earlier this year in the heart of Marylebone.
 A chic and minimalist spot, this forward-thinking part shop, part gallery aims to shake off the stigma attached to the ingredient with science-backed information and light-filled spaces.
 Here you can buy ingestible oils, creams and aromatherapy-style roll-ons – all categorised by potential benefits – and enjoy CBD spa services in the two on-site treatment rooms.
+They also recently opened a second branch in Fenchurch Street, which stocks the brand’s first product release under its own label.

 ‘We look at CBD as an active ingredient that can be included in a variety of products for numerous purposes,’ says co-founder Johan Obel.
 ‘The most common product is a tincture/oil.
 People use the oil by placing it under the tongue and letting it absorb for 60 to 90 seconds.
 Capsules are essentially the same in a different form, gaining more popularity because they are convenient to take and also allow people to be more consistent with their dose.’
 If you’re interested in learning more, The Drug Store recently announced the launch of their ‘Tackling Taboos’ talk series, where guest speakers will discuss important themes surrounding mainstream issues that have a stigma attached to them, inspired by the shop’s own challenges it faces to shift perception of CBD. thedrug.store